upstarter/acts_as_reviewable/README.md

 * documentation: A few more README-examples.
 * feature: Useful finders for *Reviewable*.
 * feature: Useful finders for *Reviewer*.
-* testing: More thorough tests, especially for named scopes which is a bit tricky.
+* testing: More thorough tests, especially for scopes which is a bit tricky.

 ## Maybe: